vibbits/training-material/topics/git-introduction/tutorials/5_branches/tutorial.md

 Next time you want to push committed changes in new-branch, you won’t need to specify the branch - you can simply do git push, because now new-branch exists at both ends.
 However, it’s still a good idea to be explicit.
 That way you’ll be less likely to get a surprise you didn’t want, when the wrong thing gets pushed.

 ## 1.3 Create a new branch & edit
 Don’t edit the `master` (default) branch of the repository.
 It’s much better to edit the file in a new branch, leaving the `master` branch clean and untouched:

-There are two ways of doing this: locally (after cloning) or on the GitHub website (graphically).
-We will show the second way here:
-1. Click the button: 'Branch: master'
-2. In 'Find or create a branch...' enter `add-my-name`
-3. Hit 'Create branch': add-my-name

-As you may have noticed on GitHub, a repository can have numerous branches within it.
-Branches are ways of organising work on a project: you can have a branch for a new feature, for trying out something new, for exploring an issue - anything at all.

-Just as virtualenvs are disposable, so are branches in Git.
-You can have too many branches, but don’t hesitate to create new ones; it costs almost nothing.

-It’s a good policy to create a new branch for every new bit of work you start doing, even if it’s a very small one.
-It’s especially useful to create a new branch for every new feature you start work on.

-Now, let's make an edit on one of the files in the Github repository (note: make sure the branch is the branch you just created):
-1. Find the attendees_and_learners.rst file
-2. Hit the Edit button
-3. Add your name on the bottom of the list (just your name, you will add other information later) to the appropriate place in the file.
-4. Enter some meaningful text in the 'Commit changes' section below, and save by clicking the green 'Commit changes'-button.

-Now your copy of the file, the one that belongs to your fork of the project, has been changed; it’s reflected right away on GitHub.
-If you managed to mis-spell your name, or want to correct what you entered, you can simply edit it again.

-What you have done now is make some changes, in a new branch, in your own fork of the repository.
-You can see them there in the file.

 ## 1.4 Make a pull request
 When you’re ready to have your changes incorporated into the original/official/canonical repository, you do this by making a **Pull Request**.